 \end{num}

 \begin{rem} In particular, the twisted groups $\KMW *(K,\cL)$ are all abstractly isomorphic, but via a \emph{non-canonical} isomorphism.

-In the theory of quadratic cycles, the invertible vector space $\cL$ will be the space of local parameters (see eg. \Cref{num:quad_div}).
-Then one has two interpretations of the elements of the twisted groups, in view of the preceding isomorphism: \begin{itemize} \item in the form $\alpha=\sigma \otimes l$, $\sigma$ is some coefficient, and $l$ is a choice of a local parameter; \item in the form $\underline \alpha:\cL^\times \rightarrow \KMW*(K)$, we have a functional coefficient which to any choice of a local parametrization associates some symbol in a $K^\times$-equivariant way. \end{itemize} Both point of views are useful. \end{rem}
+In the theory of quadratic cycles, the invertible vector space $\cL$ will be the space of local parameters (see e.g., \Cref{num:quad_div}).
+Then one has two interpretations of the elements of the twisted groups, in view of the preceding isomorphism: \begin{itemize} \item in the form $\alpha=\sigma \otimes l$, $\sigma$ is some coefficient, and $l$ is a choice of a local parameter; \item in the form $\underline \alpha:\cL^\times \rightarrow \KMW*(K)$, we have a functional coefficient which to any choice of a local parametrization associates some symbol in a $K^\times$-equivariant way. \end{itemize} Both points of view are useful. \end{rem}